Which Is Better a Traditional IRA or a Roth?

 Often, it is best to have a “portfolo” of traditional IRAs and a “portfolio” of ROTH IRAs.
 Why?
 Because if you play your cards right, you can avoid the IRA being taxed when contributed, and also avoid the IRA being taxed when withdrawn.
 How do you do this?
 Let me explain it this way: if all you have are ROTH IRAs, you would not be able to “fill up” the lower tax brackets when you are retired.
 The lower, or even zero tax bracket, could be filled up with distributions from your traditional IRA (which would be “taxable”, but taking up space in the zero tax bracket category), resulting in zero (or near zero) income taxes, and the remainder of your retirement income needs could be from a ROTH IRA which is not taxable upon distribution by defalt.
 So having certain amounts in both Traditional and ROTH IRAs are a savvy way to maximially avoid taxes when they are earned during your earnings years AND avoid taxes in retirement.
 It’s the definition of having your cake and eating it too!

-To learn more about estate planning topics, read these articles: What are the Advantages of a Testamentary Trust? and What are the Basics of a Successful Estate Plan? and Does Air Pollution Cause Alzheimer’s Disease? and Do You Pay Tax when You Sell Inherited Property?
+If you liked this article, “Which Is Better a Traditional IRA or a Roth?”, learn more about estate planning topics by reading these articles: What are the Advantages of a Testamentary Trust? and What are the Basics of a Successful Estate Plan? and Does Air Pollution Cause Alzheimer’s Disease? and Do You Pay Tax when You Sell Inherited Property?

 Reference: FedWeek (March 30, 2021) “Does a Roth IRA, or Roth Conversion Make Sense for You?”